dorsett85/bill-split/README.md

 # bill-split
-Easily upload a bill/receipt and split it between members of a group
+Easily upload a bill/receipt and split it between friends and family